parallaxinc/Parallax-IDE/README.md

 # Parallax IDE
-Parallax microcontroller development environment based on Chrome applications.
+Write, compile, and download code to your Parallax BASIC Stamp microcontroller to drive your custom electronic creations.

 ## Quickstart